MSBen14/sql-challenge/README.md

 ![image](https://project-management.com/wp-content/uploads/2021/03/Database-scaled.jpeg)

 ## Background
-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
+This repository discusses a research project on the human resources data base at Pewlett Hackard company from 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
+For this project,  tables are deisgned to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
+That is, perform data modeling, data engineering, and data analysis, respectively.

-Before You Begin
+1. Data Modeling